 Data Keys: 24 Data Keys are located towards the left of the panel.
-Data Keys are associated with sources in Direct Take mode and levels in the Level Select mode.
-The sources assigned to each Data Key are configurable from the controller.
+Data Keys are associated with sources in Direct Take mode and with levels in the Level Select mode.
+The sources assigned to each Data Key are configurable from the controller and based upon the panel's address.